A glioma is a type of brain tumor that originates from glial cells, which help support the function of the other main brain cell type—the neuron.

 •Motor or sensory disorders

-Diagnosing a brain or other central nervous system tumor usually starts with a neurological exam, which assesses your reflexes, vision, balance, speech, and other functions.
 If your doctor suspects a glioma or another type of brain tumor, you may need a diagnostic test like an MRI or CT scan.

-Gliomas can also be treated with radiation therapy.
-Radiation therapy can be used to destroy any microscopic tumor cells that remain after surgery.
+Gliomas can also be treated with radiation therapy that can be used to destroy any microscopic tumor cells that remain after surgery.
 If your glioma is inoperable, meaning that it cannot be surgically removed without risking brain damage, radiation can also be used to treat the tumor and relieve your symptoms.

 Chemotherapy, which involves the use of drugs that stop the growth of abnormal cells, may also be used for gliomas.
-Chemotherapy drugs can be given orally, through an IV, or placed at the site of your tumor through a shunt.